 I said, “Three o’clock.
 Why didn’t you tell Me?
 Why didn’t you wake Me?”

 He said, “You were awake, I knew You were awake, Mother.
 It’s all right.”

 So we started off at six o’clock.
 Sun had gone down.
-By that time they arranged beautiful lights and fireworks and everything, and all the rushing about was finished, they’re very well settled.
-And the people from distant villages had also arrived, and they had organized them so well, and they had a proper time, and are very happy that I came late because sun was not there, so scorchingly hot.
+By that time they arranged beautiful lights and fireworks and everything, and all the rushing about was finished, they were very well settled.
+And the people from distant villages had also arrived, and they had organised themselves well, and they had a proper time, and they were very happy that I came late because sun was not there, so scorchingly hot.

-If one can understand that, then you will not try to organize Me.
+If one can understand that, then you will not try to organise Me.
 You can just tell Me, “We have to leave at this time.”
 But if I don’t have to leave, I will not leave whatever you may do.

 But otherwise I’m very calm, I am not bothered.
-I never organize you, I never hurry you, I never do anything that should upset you.
+I never organise you, I never hurry you, I never do anything that should upset you.

-Spirit is never upset, never excited, never hurries, and never is what you call that “go-go” business.
-Like now, we have to go to the airport.
+Spirit is never upset, never excited, never hurries, and never is what you call that “go-go” business [laughter].
+Like now, we had to go to the airport.
 You’ll find everybody was like an aeroplane – round, round, round, round.
 What has happened?

-“Oh, we had to go?
-We’d..”
+“Oh, we had to go, we’d..”

 “We have to go, all right.
 So what?”